rahulgulati89/Kafka/README.md

 After choosing all the above settings, Click `Start` from bottom left and you will see protobuf messages which have been produced to this topic in step 2.
 If you dont see any messages the check your settings again or check your producer.

 ![alt text](https://github.com/rahulgulati89/Kafka/blob/main/Images/Consumer3.png)

+## Conclusion

+Conduktor continues to grow in capabilities and it provides the options of using Protobuf Schemas with your kafka topics which gives your more and more opportunities to build streaming applications.